★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Liquid milk is about 66% of main business revenue, supporting ad spend efficiency, procurement leverage, and manufacturing utilization.
+Liquid milk remains the largest category at about 61.5% of main-business revenue, supporting ad spend efficiency, procurement leverage, and manufacturing utilization.

 Erosion risks